|

 things.

-I have a wonderful illustration about how our first
+wonderful illustration about how our first impressions often can

-on the end, etc...
-Interesting how quickly we make distinctions based on size,
+the end, etc...
+Interesting how quickly we make distinctions

 My main illustration here is that

-that we too often focus on outstanding individuals, placing them
+young people is that we too often focus on outstanding

-on a "pedestal", making their accomplishments much more
+individuals, placing them on a "pedestal", making their

 we

-ourselves and the world we live in can have a
+perceive ourselves and the world we live in

-have a strong disbelief, even if we set out to try, it can
+strong disbelief, even if we set out to try,

-actually keep us from accomplishing what we so strongly desire.
+it can actually keep us from accomplishing what we so strongly

-In many instances, someone may say, "Oh, you could NEVER do
+desire.
+In many instances, someone may say, "Oh, you could NEVER

 drive a young person to succeed, where otherwise they might not